|A terrible creature, formed of snow and crystalline ice. Its feet leave puddles of icy water on the floor.|

 - Lightly armored characters should be especially careful facing them in melee; their cold damage activates more often the more damage it deals.

 - Their immunity to cold and poison can be a problem for some characters.
-Blowgun users who have been kiting dangerous foes with poison or curare needles will suddenly find that trick useless, and Ice Elementalists will likely be unable to damage them unless they've learned Throw Icicle.
-Also, they are too large to be vulnerable to throwing nets, so don't bother with those.
-If you have any fire-themed attack wands, now's not a bad time to use them, but you might just want to avoid ice beasts entirely if you don't yet have a means of easily dealing with them (at least until you develop a bit more).
+Characters who have been kiting dangerous foes with poison or curare darts will suddenly find that trick useless, and Ice Elementalists will likely be completely unable to damage them.